 A subdivision of a watershed.
-District drainage basins are provided in section 2.7.
+A map showing District drainage basins is provided as Figure 2.6.

 2.1.10 "Elevation"

 The height in feet above mean sea level according to the appropriate established vertical data, such as North American Vertical Datum (NAVD) or National Geodetic Vertical Datum (NGVD).